Monday, 16 March 2026

 A couple of examples include:

-- Our alerting library references OpsGenie, that's going to be phased out soon
+- One of our older services includes an alerting library that references OpsGenie, that's going to be phased out soon (by Atlassian)

 - The dependencies of this service includes a DataDog library, we haven't been using DataDog for metrics for as long as I have been at the company